Introduction goes here.

 38

-Letters of general attorney in England for one year for Robert de Pert Perte, kt, who is setting out to Aquitaine in the king's service, in the company of John, earl of Pembroke, nominating William Cruer and Hugh de Ardern, clerks, alternately.
+Letters of general attorney in England for one year for Perte Robert de Pert, kt , who is going to Aquitaine in the king's service, in the company of John [Hastings], earl of Pembroke , nominating William Cruer and Hugh de Ardern, clerks , alternately.

 39